vivek075/DocumentationSpringDataJpa/README.md

 **_How It Works Internally_**

-_Annotation Parsing_: When Spring Data JPA initializes the EmployeeRepository bean, it scans for repository interfaces and detects methods annotated with @Query.
+_Annotation Parsing_: When Spring Data JPA initializes the EmployeeRepository bean, it scans for repository interfaces and detects methods annotated with `@Query`.

 _Query Translation_: